 Steve’s wife Malinda is a nursing graduate from Southern Adventist University.
 Their daughter Carissa works as a Human Resources Specialist in Nashville.
-Their son Brendan is a Business major at Arizona State University, and their youngest son Christopher is a student at Highland Academy.
+Their son Brendan is a Business major at Arizona State University, and their youngest son Christopher serves in the United States Marine Corp.

 Elder Haley passionately believes that Jesus is returning to earth, as he promised, very soon.
 In recognition of Christ’s coming, it is his desire that the mission of Kentucky-Tennessee Conference prioritize reaching Kentucky, middle and West Tennessee with the transforming Gospel of Christ.
 It is his prayer that the conferences’ congregations be living reflections of Revelation chapter fourteen’s invitation to live in loyalty to God, and in harmony with His holy purpose for our lives.